nwnxee/unified/README.md

 ## What platforms are supported?

 Only Linux is currently supported.
 It is possible to run NWNX:EE on Windows using Docker to emulate a Linux server environment.
 Refer to the sections below to find out how.
-There are plans to bring native Windows support to NWNX:EE but these plans currently lack a concrete schedule.
+Many discussions have taken place regarding work on a native Windows port of NWNX:EE.
+It has been tackled several times in the past, but none of those attempts have seem fruition - complications have arisen in the course of the work.
+We know how we would do it, and estimate the time required for the task to be between 2 and 4 weeks of full-time work, but nobody with the skillset necessary to take on the project has the time or interest at the moment to do so.
+Therefore, users should not expect a native Windows port from a member of the team in the near future. (contributions welcome!)

 ## How do I use it?